IntoTheVoid07/nd013-c6-control-starter/writeup/README.md

 ## How would you design a way to automatically tune the PID parameters?

 I would implement an algorithm like the Twiddle algorithm to get a more well tuned parameters for the PID controller.
-After messing with those values a long time, it's pretty clear from the jerky and unstable steering, that having optimial PID parameters is essential.
+After messing with those values for a long time, it's pretty clear from the jerky and unstable steering, that having optimial PID parameters is essential.

 ## What would you do to improve the PID controller?